Care for your pizza oven

 There are different methods for curing the wood fired pizza oven, instructions and tips on how to cure and how to look after it will be in the booklet that comes with your oven.

-Also, if you do not use your oven for an extended period of time, it is highly recommended to every now and then light just a little fire to keep the moisture out as, although the outside of our wood fired ovens is protected from the elements by the cork finish, the refractory bricks and tiles of which the wood fired oven is built tend to absorb humidity.
+Also, if you do not use your oven for an extended period of time, it is highly recommended to every now and then light just a little fire to keep the moisture out as, although the outside of our pizza ovens is protected from the elements by the cork finish, the refractory bricks and tiles of which the wood fired oven is built tend to absorb humidity.
 However best is of course to use it regularly, both for the oven and for the beautiful meals you can prepare in our ovens.

-Keeping your wood fired oven clean is simple: after baking bread, the only residue you have is a bit of burnt flour, which is easily swept out after cooling down.
+Keeping your pizza oven clean is very easy and simple: after baking bread, the only residue you have is a bit of burnt flour which is easily swept out after cooling down.

 Cooking in oven dishes will not make your oven dirty, and if any incrustation of grease splashes occurred, that will burn away when lighting your next fire.

 Only after baking pizza in your oven, a little more “cleaning” is required.
-As mozzarella or other cheese melts and easily spills of the pizza on the oven floor.
-But you’ll love the easy cleaning: when you finish baking pizzas you should spread the formed coals over the cooking area, so that the spilt and crusted mozzarella and topping will burn and turn to ashes which can be swept away after cooling.
+As mozzarella or other cheese melts and easily spills off the pizza on the oven floor.
+But you’ll love the easy cleaning: when you finish baking pizzas you just spread the formed coals over the cooking area so that the spilt and crusted mozzarella and topping will burn and turn to ashes which can be swept away after cooling.
 That’s all… So much easier than cleaning your kitchen oven.

-My-woodfiredoven provides you with a detailed explanation of how to cure your oven with the purchase of your wood fired oven.
+My-woodfiredoven provides you with a detailed explanation of how to cure your oven with the purchase of your wood fire oven.